 Turks and Caicos

-Travel Insurance is also mandatory for arrivals to Turks and Caicos.
+Travel Insurance, which covers COVID-19 medical costs and full hospitalization, doctors’ visits, prescriptions and air ambulance, is also mandatory for arrivals to Turks and Caicos.

 US Virgin Islands